marta-opalinska/Tactico/README.md

 **Actuator’s Drivers**: DRV2605LEVM-MD, GPIO Driver thorugh Pulse-Width modulation(PWM)

+# Bofore you start

+Remember that the platform is **hardware agnostic** so there are some function that you as a user need to implement in order for the framework to work correctly.

+Functions to implement are placed in **Tactico\src\HardwareLayer.cpp**:

+- void i2c_begin()
+- void i2c_write_reg(int address, int reg, int data)
+- void i2c_write(int address, int reg)
+void i2c_endTransmission()
+- int i2c_read(int address, int reg, int numberBytes)

 # Framework Architecture

 ![image info](./documentation/class_diagram_with_categories.png)
 *Fig.1.
 A detailed view of the framework architecture.*

+The detailed code documentation can be found in ***documentation\html\index.html***.
+In there you will find all classes with their methords and fields thoroughly explained.

 ## Classes